 How did you originally get interested in global health?

 Jennifer Gilner, MD, PhD , Assistant Professor of Obstetrics & Gynecology, describes the experiences and motivations that led her to a career as a physician-scientist in high risk obstetrics, and current challenges she is leveraging Departmental and SOM resources to address.
 She serves as Medical Director of the Duke University Hospital Birthing Center.

 Describe your path to becoming a physician-scientist in obstetrics.

 Susan K. Murphy, PhD , Associate Professor of Obstetrics and Gynecology and Chief of the Division of Reproductive Sciences, describes how she became involved in this area of research and her most surprising discoveries to date.

 What kind of research are you engaged in?

 Duke urogynecologists evaluate and treat women with the full spectrum of conditions related to the bladder and reproductive organs.
 Patients are seen by both urogynecologists and Advanced Practice Providers (APPs) to find the best treatment plans for patients.
 The team works together as a whole to provide a spectrum of care.

-Learn more about urogynecology APP Cassandra Hanson, MSN, WHNP-BC
+Learn more about urogynecology APP Cassandra Shaw, MSN, WHNP-BC

 Nurse Practitioner – Obstetrics and Gynecology